What is precipitation?

 How should a pluviometer be set up?

 Pluviometers have no clear WMO standard (World Meteorological Organization).
 However, in most countries the meters are installed between 0.5 and 1.5m above the ground.
 In addition, the instruments must be processed in such a way that as little water as possible can splash out, adhere to the edges or splash from the ground into the device.
 In addition, it is advisable to avoid any obstacles in the environment, as these intercept precipitation on the one hand and on the other cause turbulence in the air, which also affects the precipitation.
 This also applies to stations with multiple measuring devices.
 These catch some of the precipitation and throw a kind of "shadow" on the pluviometer.
 It is therefore advisable to install the pluviometers away from the other measuring devices.
-For very exposed places there are pluviometers with wind shields to minimize the turbulence caused by the device itself.
+For very exposed places there are pluviometers with wind shields to minimise the turbulence caused by the device itself.

 Which measuring instruments are used?